Diseases

 Leprosy Treatment

-Leprosy treatment typically involves antibiotics along with supportive care, which is designed to help relieve symptoms and associated complications, and includes care from orthopedic surgeons, eye doctors, and physical therapists.
+People with leprosy generally receive antibiotics along with supportive care, which is designed to help relieve symptoms and associated complications, and includes care from orthopedic surgeons, eye doctors, and physical therapists.
 This treatment can often be provided at no cost to patients by their family doctor or through the Hansen's Disease Clinic closest to them.
-Improvements are often seen after two to three months of starting leprosy treatment.
+Improvements are often seen after two to three months of starting treatment for leprosy.

-Historically, there was no cure for leprosy (also known as Hansen's disease), and lepers were segregated for extended periods of time.
+Historically, there was no cure for leprosy (also known as Hansen's disease), and lepers were segregated for extended periods.
 However, today, leprosy can be cured with antibiotics.
 Many leprosy symptoms and associated complications can be minimized or avoided all together with early diagnosis and treatment.

-Leprosy treatment differs depending upon the form of the disease.
+Treatment for leprosy differs, depending upon the form of the disease.
 Treatment will generally continue for one year for tuberculoid leprosy and for two years for lepromatous leprosy.
-Leprosy treatment involves medicines along with supportive care.
-Supportive care is treatment for symptoms of leprosy and any complications.
+This involves medicines along with supportive care.
+Supportive care involves treating symptoms of leprosy and any complications.

-Leprosy treatment typically uses antibiotics to kill Mycobacterium leprae (the bacteria that cause leprosy).
+Leprosy treatment typically uses antibiotics to kill Mycobacterium leprae (the bacteria that cause the disease).
 However, Mycobacterium leprae can be resistant to certain antibiotics.
-Therefore, several antibiotics are often combined when treating the disease.
+Therefore, several medication are often combined when treating the disease.
 The three most commonly used antibiotics are:

 Other antibiotics, such as clarithromycin, ofloxacin, levofloxacin, and minocycline, also have excellent antibacterial activity against Mycobacterium leprae.

-Medicine that is used as leprosy treatment can be provided at no cost to patients by their family doctor or through the Hansen's Disease Clinic closest to them.
+Medicine that is used to treat leprosy can be provided at no cost to patients by their family doctor or through the Hansen's Disease Clinic closest to them.
 A person should see improvements after two to three months after beginning treatment.

 Written by/reviewed by: Arthur Schoenstadt, MD